 Arteta's tactical evolution in the offensive system ⚽

 Arteta has built a solid block based on high pressing and quick transitions.
-Against Atlético, the 4-3-3 scheme prioritized the mobility of Saka and Martinelli to overwhelm defensive lines.
+Against Atlético, the 4-3-3 formation prioritized the mobility of Saka and Martinelli to break through defensive lines.
 The use of Odegaard as a playmaker freed up interior spaces, while Rice and Partey swept in midfield.
-The goal came after a recovery in the opponent's half, showing the effectiveness of the team's work without the ball.
+The goal came after a recovery in the opponent's half, showcasing the effectiveness of the team's work without the ball.